selimslab/selimslab.github.io/_NOTES/philosophy/stupidity.md

 ---
-tags: phil psy
+tags: phil soc
 ---

 Stupidity is not ignorance, smart or educated people can also be very stupid

 It's false confidence and closed-mindedness

 Using mental models not matching the reality

 Poor judgment

 Hanlon’s Razor, think stupidity before malice

 [[the-triumph-of-stupidity]]